weeed0y/weeed0y/README.md

     "PRIVATE_GROUP_ID": {

-      "description": "Create a private group add @Missrose_bot then type /id.
+      "description": "Create a private group add @Babydolbot then type /id.
 PLUGIN_CHANNEL and PRIVATE_GROUP_ID both values should be same",

       "value": ""